jeeveshmahajan/MarvelFanQuiz/README.md

 This is the project I created using JavaScript by following along neog.camp level zero guide.

+I've used nodeJs to build this application.

-This is a quiz app which tests my friends on how well they know me.
+This is a quiz app which tests users on how well they know Marvel.